 Native grassland restoration began in the year 2000 in the hayfields located to the south of the parking lot and to the north of the Barn.
 Fescue in the former hayfields was eradicated and replaced with native warm season grasses to provide a better habitat for wildlife.
 The two fields are selectively mowed each year to retard successional growth of woody plants and encourage patches of blackberry and sumac.
 Both areas can be observed from the paved trail or parking lot.

 Old Field habitat at Ivy Creek Natural Area is maintained on two meadows located off the Central Red Trail.
 Bushhogging every year discourages woody growth and allows for more wildflower and wildlife diversity.

 Natural History of the Ivy Creek Natural Area

-The Ivy Creek Foundation offers more than 200 public nature walks and programs each year on the natural and cultural history of the area.
+The Ivy Creek Foundation offers many public nature walks and programs each year on the natural and cultural history of the area.
 All ICF programs are free and open to the public.
 The Ivy Creek Foundation maintains and makes available to the public: lists, brochures and educational materials on the plants and animals of the Ivy Creek Natural Area.
 See the Natural History section.

 The Education Building at Ivy Creek Natural Area

 The Ivy Creek Foundation Education Building is an all-weather facility of sustainable design with a capacity of 65 persons.
 ICF offers use of the Education Building at a small charge to state and local community organizations for environmental meetings and workshops.
 Please consult the rules for use of the Education Building before inquiring as to its availability.

 The African American History of the Ivy Creek Natural Area